payalkosbatwar/review-sentiment-analysis/README.md

 Approach: NLP techniques are applied to clean, process, and analyze text data from customer reviews.

 ## Tools and Libraries
-Jupyter Notebook: The project is implemented in a Jupyter Notebook.
+Jupyter Notebook: The project is implemented in a Jupyter Notebook Python Libraries:
-Python Libraries:
 NumPy: For numerical computations.
 Pandas: For data manipulation and analysis.